Misc. Massachusetts (and some New England)

 The new North 228 trailblazer on Route 53 North prior to Derby Street,

-with the corrected green guide sign in the distance:
+with the corrected green guide sign in the distance.
+This was taken down

 The North Route 228 reassurance marker on Derby Street beyond the